-At Neale & Newman, we specialize in many legal practices, such as adoption law, divorce law, and bankruptcy law.
-One of the areas that we practice is condemnation law, but many people are unaware of the impact that Missouri condemnation law can have on individuals and businesses.
+At Neale & Newman, condemnation law is one of the areas in which we practice.
+Many people are unaware of the impact that Missouri condemnation law can have on individuals and businesses when it comes to real estate property.
 In today’s blog post, Neale & Newman explains what condemnation law is, how it works, and when you need help.

 How Does Condemnation Work?